philrz/super/docs/language/shaping.md

 ```

 Since the `fuse` here is an aggregate function, it can also be used with
-group-by keys.
+grouping keys.
 Supposing we want to divide records into categories and fuse
-the records in each category, we can use a group-by.
+the records in each category, we can use a grouped aggregation.
 In this simple example, we
 will fuse records based on their number of fields using the
 [`len` function:](functions/len.md)
 ```mdtest-spq {data-layout="stacked"}